 In an effort to protect consumers from being victimized by unscrupulous individuals, New Mexico requires all contractors to have a New Mexico Contractors License before they begin working in the state.
-This includes general construction work, electrical, mechanical, and plumbing work.
+This includes general construction, electrical, mechanical, and plumbing work.

 Licenses are issued by the New Mexico Regulation and Licensing Department.